Iman-Fatima0/Iman-Fatima0/README.md

 ### 👩‍💻 About Me
 Heyy!
 I'm a **dedicated full-stack developer** with an **unmatched enthusiasm** for both **front-end aesthetics** and **back-end logic**.
 Whether it’s designing pixel-perfect UIs or architecting efficient APIs, I live for that perfect blend of creativity and functionality. ✨

-I thrive on **solving real-world problems** and constantly push myself to stay ahead in the game i'm always down for a new challenge, a hackathon, or a late-night debugging session with coffee in hand. ☕🚀
+I thrive on **solving real-world problems** and constantly push myself to stay ahead in the game.
+Currently, I'm diving into **Playwright for API testing**, making sure my apps are not just sleek but also rock solid.

+Beyond coding, I’m all about **mentorship and tech empowerment**—guiding young minds at **Aabroo Welfare High School** and spreading the love for programming.
+Always down for a new challenge, a hackathon, or a late-night debugging session with coffee in hand. ☕🚀

 ---